react-navigation/react-navigation.github.io/versioned_docs/version-6.x/use-theme.md

 sidebar_label: useTheme
 ---

-The `useTheme` hook let's us access the currently active theme.
+The `useTheme` hook lets us access the currently active theme.
 You can use it in your own components to have them respond to changes in the theme.

 <samp id="system-themes" />